isomerpages/moe-tmjc/index.md

       title: TMJC Economics Edventure Learning Day 21 November 2023
       subtitle: Event Highlights
-      description: The JC1 Economics students embarked on a journey of discovery, fun and insights into micro issues such as how firms work and decisions made...
+      description: The JC1 Economics students embarked on a journey of discovery, fun and insights into micro issues such as how firms work and decisions made and macro issues...
       button: Find Out More
       alt: Image alt text
       url: /event-highlight-about-us/permalink/